Food justice movement: Genetically engineered crops

 While many food justice interventions function at more localized scales, food injustice is both systemic and complex, and touches on the uneven global allocation of finite resources.
 The global food scarcity ideology is at the heart of many corporate food justice campaigns, and entities including Bayer campaign on feeding the world - and therefore cultivating more just societies - by using genetic engineering crops.
 Reports have questioned both the efficacy and ethics of GE crops as food justice strategies.
 These interventions also pose risks that threaten other pillars of just and ecologically viable societies; critics of GMOs cite the harms of overproduction, as well as decreasing genetic diversity of crops which can lead to wipe out due to invasive species.

+Initiatives Working Toward Food Justice

+Farmlink

+Farmlink is an initiative helping to reduce food waste by linking surplus production to food banks where the food can help those who are food insecure.
+Farmlink was founded by two college students, Aidan Reilly and James Kanoff.
+In Farmlink's first two months of operation, they transported more than one million pounds of surplus food to donation sites and as of 2022 they have worked with over 100 farms and 300 communities in the US to distribute enough food to make more than 64 million meals.

+Double Up Food Bucks' Program

+This program was started by a four-year federal grant by the U.S. Department of Agriculture and awarded through the Gus Schamacher Nutrition Incentive Program.
+It provided approximately 3 million dollars to initiatives providing access to fruits and vegetables to low-income families, other at risk communities, and tribal communities.
+This program allows SNAP shoppers to "stretch their food dollars further with the 'Double up' match, bringing home healthy food for themselves and their families".